launchdarkly/gatsby-plugin-launchdarkly/README.md

 ## Advanced usage

-This plugin assumes that the user viewing your site is anonymous -- likely the case for most Gatsby sites.
-In this case, the LaunchDarkly SDK will uniquely track your user so it remembers what variation of the flag was served to them.
+This plugin assumes that the end user viewing your site is anonymous, which is likely the case for most Gatsby sites.
+In this situation, the LaunchDarkly SDK uniquely tracks each end user and remembers what variation of each flag was served to them.
 This is transparent and you don't need to do anything else to make it work this way.

-However, there might be a case where you actually have a logged in user (not an anonymous user) and you may want to let LaunchDarkly know that in case you may want to target that user for a feature.
-In this case, you'll want to access the `LDClient` object directly:
+If you have a logged-in end user, and can identify that end user to LaunchDarkly and then target that end user for a feature.
+To do this, access the `LDClient` object directly:

 ```jsx
 import React from 'react';